10 games industry jobs to apply for this week

 Each week at PocketGamer.biz, we will spotlight the diverse reservoir of positions available within the games industry, from industry-leading games developers to indie studios currently searching for the next shining star to add to their team.

-This week we have gathered 10 interesting positions currently available from industry-leading mobile games developers across the world, including the likes of Sega Hardlight, Activision Blizzard, Square Enix, Bandai Namco and more.
+This week we have gathered 10 interesting positions currently available from industry-leading mobile games developers across the world, including the likes of Jam City, Rovio, Gameloft, Glu Mobile and more.

 You can also head on over to our Jobs Board for a selection of open positions now on offer.